 Jodi Geddes, Co-founder of Circle In, remembers all too vividly what it was like to return to work post-parental leave.
-Here, she shares her top tips to survive and thrive.
+She shares the secret to surviving and thriving.

-But then reality hits that this is what your life looks like now, and it’s plain bloody hard.
+But then reality hit that this is what my life looks like now, and it’s just plain hard.

-One thing you have to know: going back is tough for most women, no matter how glamorous their job or how generous their salary.
+One thing to know is that returning to work is tough for most new parents, no matter how glamorous their job or how generous their salaries are.

-Yes, she has plenty of money to throw at childcare and home help, but Witherspoon said she uses an old-school solution: her older kids help out with the smaller one.
-“My mum worked, and I think it’s good for kids to see women working and being successful.
+Yes, she has plenty of money to throw at child care and home help, but Witherspoon said she uses an old-school solution: her older kids help out with the smaller one.
+“My mother worked, and I think it’s good for kids to see women working and being successful.
 I think it’s going to make them hard workers because they see that I don’t get much sleep.
 This is the one life you get, and you have to live it to the very end.”

 Last night my phone pinged with two text messages from friends who have recently returned.
 Their struggles were clear: “I’m OK but I’m so flipping busy and trying to learn everything and meet everyone,” said one.
 The other text read, “I’m OK (read: mostly OK, still struggling!).
 Returning to work has been a really good thing for me in many ways but definitely not smooth sailing.
 Hard to manage at times.”

 I remember just how hard.
-Sleepless nights followed by putting on a brave face to lead a large team who didn’t care I was exhausted.
-Not coping, I almost threw it in many times and would cry on the train and took walks to catch my breath and reassure myself I could keep going.
+Sleepless nights followed by putting on a brave face to lead a large team who didn’t understand just how exhausted I was.
+Not coping, I almost threw it in many times and would cry on the train and take walks to catch my breath and reassure myself I could keep going.
 Or I called my husband to hear him tell me it would all be fine.

 Here’s what to do to survive and thrive:

 - Your ego.
 Leave it at the door.
-You know you’re fabulous—you’ve grown a person in your body.
-That’s enough for now.
-Don’t get sucked into being superwoman.
+You know you’re fabulous — you’ve grown a person in your body.

 - Accept sleep deprivation.
-It’s real and relentless and the only cure is older children.
-Just know you will get through each day and Friday nights will take on a whole new meaning—wine, Netflix and a 9PM crawl into bed.
-Sound good?
+It’s real and relentless and the only cure is time.
+Just know you will get through each day and Friday nights will take on a whole new meaning — for me, wine, Netflix, and a 9pm crawl into bed.
+Sounds tempting?
 It’s the best.

 - Your priorities change.
-You are now a mother.
+You are now a parent.
 It’s not all about you.
-No more needs to be said.
+Enough said.

-- Your organisation has changed.
-Accept you need to re-connect with people, meet new ones, learn new things.
+- Your organization has changed.
+Accept you need to re-connect with people, meet new ones, and learn new things.
 Change is hard, but it’s just another challenge you can deal with.

-So what are my practical tips and what I have learnt?
+So what are my practical tips and what I have learned?

 - Go slow.
-Don’t start on a Monday and do a full week.
+Don’t start on a Monday and work a full week.
 Ease yourself back.
 Start with a few days and build up.

-- Seek out other women who have been through the journey and learn from their advice.
+- Seek out others who have been on the journey and learn from their advice.
 They’ll have plenty.

 - Always carry wipes.
 I can’t tell you how many times I have been told I have Weet-Bix on my collar.

 - Talk regularly with your partner about what each other’s days look like.
-Be prepared for the dreaded call from daycare for pick up.
+Be prepared for the dreaded call from child care for early pick-up.

 - Embrace the change.
 Use it as a chance to start fresh and enjoy learning again.